 Consistency is the fundamental rule of branding.
 A great brand should always communicate in the same style and tone-of-voice across all channels .
 For design, it breaks down into brand colors, logos, fonts, and templates.
 The most common issue here is that while a company may have brand guidelines, only the design team is sticking to it, which means designers often have to spend time fixing off-brand mistakes.
-Even if you are lucky enough to have wonderful colleagues who always stick to the rules, it’s still hard to ensure external parties to use your logo correctly.
+Even if you are lucky enough to have wonderful colleagues who always stick to the rules, it’s still hard to make sure external parties use your logo correctly.

 The best solution is to make the guidelines easily accessible, so that everyone is aware of them and able to refer to them at any time.

-Because of its importance to your brand identity, and your designer's sanity, Bynder has a whole module dedicated to these guidelines.
+Because of its importance to your brand identity (and your designer's sanity), Bynder has a whole module dedicated to these guidelines.